FlorianS4/Project-2-Memory-Game-JS/README.md

 - [Installation 5 Halo Ring](https://halo.fandom.com/de/wiki/Installation_05?file=New_Installation_05_Pic_Halo_2_Aniversery.jpg)

 ## Fixed Bugs
+- Pictures in Memory Game would't turn over.

+    * Had to renamed paramaters so it would work again.

+- Wanted to save score, without a database, as I couldn't find anything in Code Institute Diploma, however the score would disappear after refreshing the Page.

+    * Had to use local storage, so the move count would be safed.

+- Timer wouldn't stop after completing memory game.

+    * Added function EndGame to stop the timer.

+- Blank space validation wasn't working.

+    * Removed blank space validation from HTML and added a function to JS that ignores white space inputs.

 ## Future Content
+- I'm pretty happy with the website, would probably add the time to complete to the scoreboard aswell.

 ## Acknowledgments
 My mentor Jubril Akolade for his guidance, input and support.